Monsoft-Solutions/website-template/lib/env.md

 ## Required Variables

-The following environment variables are required and must be set in your `.env.local`:
+The following environment variables are required and must be set in your `.env`:

 - `DATABASE_URL` - PostgreSQL connection string
 - `NODE_ENV` - Application environment (development/production/test)